marcoradocchia/microxdg/README.md

     Ok(())
 }
 ```

-The `Xdg::sys_data` associated function prefers the preference-ordered, colon
+The `Xdg::sys_data` associated function returns the _system-wide_,
-separated paths specified by the `XDG_DATA_DIRS` environment variable.
+preference-ordered, XDG data directories specified by the `XDG_DATA_DIRS`
-However, it falls back to `/usr/local/share:/usr/share` if such environment
+environment variable.
+Falls back to `/usr/local/share:/usr/share` if such
-variable is not set, or is set to an empty value.
+environment variable is not set, or is set to an empty value.

 Also, it returns an error (`XdgError`) in the following cases:
 - the `XDG_DATA_DIRS` environment variable is set, but one (or more) path(s)